Personal Capital Software Review-Comprehensive Financial Management-Part 2

 The income screen breaks out where your money is coming from.
 The bar allows you to compare your monthly income with the average.
 You can also adjust the view to highlight a variety of time periods.
 By analyzing your income, you can assess your incomes sources and use that data to consider how to improve your income profile.

 So far, we’ve talked about the cash flow and net worth capabilities of Personal Capital.
 But the beauty of the platform is that it seamlessly integrates your short-term income and expenses with a comprehensive investing platform.
-This holistic financial view is priceless, and so far, everything we’ve covered is free.
+This holistic financial view is priceless, and this Personal Capital Software is free.

 Now, let’s investigate the free investment tools.